 However, if you are paying for a cosmetic rhinoplasty, septoplasty is generally included at no cost within the cosmetic rhinoplasty fees.

 After septoplasty surgery, you can return to work or school within 5-7 days and resume your routine in about 3 weeks.
 This varies depending on the significance of the surgery and what type of procedure you had.
 Most people recuperate fully in 1- 2 months post-surgery.

 A septoplasty procedure typically takes around 2 hours, depending on the severity of the condition.

 Airway blockages can occur from different functional valves, physiological air flow changes, or anatomic misshapen, traumatized internal structures of the nose, such as the septum or central partition of the nose that might deviate.
 Large structures from the side wall of the nose, such as the turbinates, may impact airflow passing through the nose.

 If you have an abnormal appearance of the tip of the nose as a result of congenital disabilities, injury, or disease that is cosmetically unattractive or does not “fit” with other facial features, you may be a candidate for cosmetic rhinoplasty and nose reshaping.
 Additionally, you may be a septoplasty candidate if you have breathing blockages on one or both sides of your nasal passages.

 Breathe Easy.
-A whopping 90% of septoplasty patients enjoy improved breathing.
+A whopping 90% of deviated septum surgery patients enjoy improved breathing.
 This will also alleviate issues you may have with daytime sleepiness because of the improper flow of oxygen.

 Better Sleep.
 Reshaping a bent septum not only enhances airflow but also reduces snoring and/or sleep apnea issues, improving the quality of your sleep.

 Fewer Sinus Infections.
 Opening the airways can allow mucus to pass regularly through the narrow or obstructed sinuses.

 Improved Senses.
 This surgery may recover the senses of those with an impaired sense of smell or taste due to a deviated septum.

 Although septoplasty is a very low-risk procedure, patients should be aware of the potential complications.
-Dr. Bell and his team at SpaMedica have over 20 years of facial rehabilitation and have rarely seen any of these risks:
+Dr. Bell and his team at SpaMedica have over 20 years of facial rehabilitation and have rarely seen any of these risks among their many patients: